oaeproject/Hilary/README.md

 sudo apt-get install pdf2htmlEX
 ```

-> Note: For OS X Mavericks, `brew install pdf2htmlex` will install pdf2htmlEX and its dependencies.

 ##### LibreOffice (only if preview processor is desired)

 Download and install [LibreOffice](http://www.libreoffice.org/download/).
 This dependency takes care of converting Microsoft Office files to PDFs so they may be further split into previews by PDFTK.

-> Note: LibreOffice cannot (currently) be installed using Homebrew.
-For OS X Mavericks, the installer available at the above web page will install the application and its dependencies.
-When configuring Hilary as instructed below, the path to the `soffice` binary will be `/Applications/LibreOffice.app/Contents/MacOS/soffice` (without the `.bin` suffix).

 #### Nginx (version 1.4.1 or higher)